Ron0205E/TSA/README.md

 To verify the setup, run a small subset first: `python baselines/TSA/run_tsa_AdvBench.py --num 5 --threads 5` for AdvBench, or `python baselines/TSA/run_tsa_HarmBench.py --num 5 --workers 5` for HarmBench.
 After confirming that the configuration works, remove `--num` to process the full mini dataset, or use `--start`, `--end`, and `--indices` to run selected examples.

+## ⚠️ Disclaimer & Ethical Warning

+**This repository is provided for academic and research purposes only.** By accessing this code, you agree not to use it for malicious purposes, including generating harmful content, attacking LLM services, or bypassing content filters.
+Users assume full responsibility for any outputs generated, and the authors disclaim any liability for misuse.
+Vulnerability findings will be responsibly disclosed to affected LLM providers.

+> **Short Notice:** This code is for academic research only.
+Do not use for malicious purposes.
+Misuse may violate LLM providers' terms of service and applicable laws.